mughees-Ilyas/LoanLinkTest/README.md

 only admin account have access to add functionality for thermostat.

-as backend is a mocked one, if you refresh the page all new users will be deleted.
+as backend is a mocked one, if you refresh the page all new thermostats will be deleted.

 ## routes
 we have